twhrodrigu/agendador/README.md

 ### Environment Variables

-If you are using vagrant to set your keys, you only have to change the `~/.bashrc` file and set your own values.
+If you are using vagrant to set your keys, you only have to change the `~/.profile` file in your host machine and set your own values.

 #### Google Calendar API